 In order for Sri Lanka to have a shout:

-Considering the fact that Glen Phillips' offbreaks are a regular part of New Zealand's limited overs bowling set-up and facing him were two tailenders, victory was impossible.
+Considering the fact that two tailenders were up against Glen Phillips' off breaks, victory was practically impossible.
 There was a mathematical probability of a win (as illustrated above) but wouldn't you agree 0.01% was a tad too optimistic?
-What are your thoughts?
+May be 0.0000000000001% would have been more appropriate?
+What do you think?
 Do drop a comment?

 Until next time,